-Citi Premier – Earn 3x Points on Travel & 25% Air Travel Bonus
+Citi Premier Card – Earn 3x Points on Air Travel

-The Citi Premier℠ Card is a good alternative to the Chase Sapphire Preferred when the Chase 5/24 rule flags you for too many recently opened credit card accounts.
+The Citi Premier® Card is a good alternative to the Chase Sapphire Preferred when the Chase 5/24 rule flags you for too many recently opened credit card accounts.
 In fact, you might earn more points on your daily purchases with the Citi ThankYou rewards program:

-- 3x points on travel including hotels, public transit, tolls, and gas stations
+- 3x points on air travel, hotels, restaurants, supermarkets, and gas stations

 - 1x points on all remaining purchases

 You can also transfer your points to airlines including Asia Miles, JetBlue, and Avianca LifeMiles.
 Note that Avianca LifeMiles credit cards currently have an easy signup bonus opportunity.
 There is an annual $100 hotel benefit.
 Cardholders can enjoy $100 off a single hotel stay of $500 or more, excluding taxes and fees, through thankyou.com, once per calendar year.

-The annual fee for the Citi Premier is $95 and there is no foreign transaction fee.
-New Citi cardmembers can also earn 60,000 bonus ThankYou points worth $750 in award travel.
+The annual fee for the Citi Premier® Card is $95 and there is no foreign transaction fee.
+New Citi cardmembers can also earn 60,000 bonus ThankYou points after spending $4,000 in the first 3 months.

 Capital One Venture Rewards Credit Card – 2x Miles on Every Purchase and Global Entry Fee Credit

 Flat-rate rewards credit cards don’t receive a lot of attention.
 But they are a better option if you have trouble maximizing another card’s tiered bonus categories.
 The Capital One® Venture® Rewards Credit Card earns unlimited 2x miles on every $1 spent.
 However, Uber Eats purchases earn 5x miles on hotels and rental cars booked through Capital One Travel.
 Plus, Venture cardholders will earn 5x miles when booking through the Turo app or on Turo.com (through May 16, 2023).

 Miles are redeemable as travel statement credits, upcoming travel, and even transferrable to airline and hotel loyalty programs.
 There isn’t a redemption minimum when getting a travel statement credit.

 Capital One also covers your Global Entry or TSA PreCheck application fee by offering a fee credit.
 The Capital One Venture is another good travel card that often gets compared with the top cards available, such as the Sapphire Preferred.
 Check out our review of the Capital One Venture Rewards vs Chase Sapphire Preferred to learn more about each.